Powerful Training-Free Membership Inference Against Autoregressive Language Models: Results

 \subsection{Generalization to Code}

 To evaluate domain generalization beyond natural language, we test EZ-MIA on Swallow-Code with Stable-Code-3B (LoRA fine-tuned).
 We achieve 0.893 AUC and 38.8\% TPR@1\%FPR.
-This strong performance, comparable to LoRA-tuned natural language models, confirms that EZ-MIA captures domain-agnostic memorization signals and generalizes beyond the text domains used for method development.
+This strong performance, comparable to LoRA-tuned natural language models, confirms that EZ-MIA captures domain-agnostic memorization signals and generalizes beyond the text domains.